kankichi77/hibor/README.md

 |-t YYYYMMDD|The TO date to retrieve data (default: today)|
 |-c N, -count N|Max number of records to retrieve (default: 10)|
 |-nd, -no_date|Do not display date in output (default: false)|

+% python3 realtime.py

+Retrieves the 1-month HIBOR from the HKAB website since the rates are published at 11:15am every business day but the API is only updated daily. (to be integrated into hibor.py sometime in the future...)